 Parliament decides on new European laws with the Council of Ministers, which represents Member States.
 Before going to the full plenary session for a final vote, European Parliament members debate and shape European laws and policies in the Parliament’s numerous committees.

 It deals mainly with the cultural aspects of the European Union.
 Its remit includes improving the knowledge and dissemination of culture; the protection and promotion of cultural and linguistic diversity; the conservation and safeguarding of cultural heritage, cultural exchanges and artistic creation; the Union's education policy; youth, sports and leisure policy; and information and media policy.
-This is the Committee responsible for the LUX prize.
+This is the Committee responsible for the LUX FILM PRIZE.

-Its remit includes working conditions; social security and social protection; health and safety at the work; training; free movement of workers and pensioners; dialogue between employers and trade unions; and all discriminations at the workplace and in the labour market except those based on sex covered by a separate committee.
+Its remit includes working conditions; social security and social protection; health and safety at the work; training; free movement of workers and pensioners; dialogue between employers and trade unions; and all discriminations at the workplace and in the labour market except those based on gender covered by a separate committee.

 It deals with citizens' rights, human rights and fundamental rights within the European Union.
-Its remit includes the protection of minorities; measures combating all forms of discrimination other than those based on sex or those occurring at the workplace and in the labour market; personal data protection; the entry and movement of persons; asylum and migration; the management of common borders; and measures relating to police and judicial cooperation in criminal matters.
+Its remit includes the protection of minorities; measures combating all forms of discrimination other than those based on gender or those occurring at the workplace and in the labour market; personal data protection; the entry and movement of persons; asylum and migration; the management of common borders; and measures relating to police and judicial cooperation in criminal matters.

 Its remit includes human rights, the protection of minorities and the promotion of democratic values in third countries.
 It has set up a sub-committee focusing solely on human rights to help it in this work.